samiaa7/LexiLoop/README.md

 ## What it does

-- **Detects handwriting patterns** — a photo of a child's handwriting is analyzed by a custom CNN to flag common dyslexia-related letter confusions (b/d, p/q, n/u, m/w, s/z) and reversal patterns.
+- **Detects handwriting patterns** — a photo of a child's handwriting is analyzed by a custom CNN to flag common dyslexia-related letter confusions and reversal patterns.
 - **Simplifies text** — a T5-based ML pipeline (with a rule-based fallback) rewrites text into simpler vocabulary and shorter sentences, scored against Flesch readability metrics.
-- **Generates personalized reading exercises** — pulls a level-appropriate story via retrieval-augmented generation and writes comprehension questions tailored to the child's recent error patterns.
+- **Generates personalized reading exercises** — pulls a suitable story via RAG and writes comprehension questions tailored to the child's recent error patterns.
-- **Tutors conversationally** — a LangChain tool-calling agent (running LLaMA3 via Groq) chats with the child, tracks mood/frustration, and updates the child's profile with what it learns each session.
+- **Tutors conversationally** — a LangChain tool-calling agent (running LLaMA3 via Groq) chats with the child, tracks mood, and updates the child's profile with what it learns each session.
-- **Tracks progress visually** — a parent/teacher dashboard shows each child's journey as a winding path of completed sessions, plus recent mood trends and reversal patterns.
+- **Tracks progress visually** — a dashboard for parents or teachers shows each child's journey as a winding path of completed sessions, plus recent mood trends and reversal patterns.

 ## Architecture